-Venezuela's Guaido to return home on Tuesday afternoon: press team
+Venezuela's Guaido returns home on Tuesday afternoon after international tour

-CARACAS (Reuters) - Venezuelan opposition leader Juan Guaido will return to his country “in the coming hours” after traveling to North America and Europe, his press team said on Tuesday, capping a three-week tour in which he was widely celebrated by foreign leaders.
+CARACAS (Reuters) - Venezuelan opposition leader Juan Guaido returned to his country on Tuesday after traveling to North America and Europe, capping a three-week tour in which he was widely celebrated by foreign leaders.

-He will enter Venezuela via the country’s main airport, Maiquetia, his press team said.
+He entered Venezuela via the country’s main airport, Maiquetia.

 Guaido, who is recognized as Venezuela’s rightful president by more than 50 countries, was received at the White House and feted at the World Economic Forum in Davos after slipping out of the country in January in defiance of a travel ban by the government of President Nicolas Maduro.